packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 ## Dependency installation

+All of this dependency installation should be done as root.

 ### node.js repository addition
 You will need to add a new external repository so we can have the version of node.js we require.